DevJ5/UBCx-Software-Construction/readme.md

+There are four phases in our design approach (often applied in a circular way): specification of public interface, usage scenarios, test specification, and finally implementation.

 1) Create a model

 We start thinking about usage scenarios by putting stubs in for all the methods in the class.
 These stubs include the proper signature (name, parameter list) and full specifications.